Each year the CBF provides over $3 million to support community radio and television content and related online activities.

 For producers, our Content grants help them tell important stories using creativity and perspectives not covered by mainstream media outlets.
 They also provide them with opportunities for skills development and career advancement.
 For audiences, the stories brought to life in community media entertain, inform and educate.
 They can also be life changing – enhancing health and wellbeing by creating connection.

 And for stations, Content grants provide the opportunity to broadcast new compelling content ensuring audience retention and engagement and providing an attractive proposition for sponsors.

 About our Supporting Content Framework

-This framework is informed by consultation and reflects the principles outlined in the Community Radio Broadcasting Codes of Practice and the agreed community media sector vision as expressed through the Sector Compass.
+This framework is informed by consultation and reflects the principles outlined in the Community Radio Broadcasting Codes of Practice and the agreed community media sector vision as expressed through the Community Broadcasting Sector Compass (PDF, 627KB).
 Our Supporting Content Framework also aligns with our values and our theory of change to help us positively impact Australian society.
 As community media evolves, we will review this Framework every two years.

 We support the production of audio, video and related content that is distributed by Australian community media organisations.
 We invest in the creation of content that:

 - improves access and equity, enhancing the diversity of programming choices for audiences